-The Accounts and Audit (England) Regulations 2015 require the Council to maintain an adequate and effective internal audit which is discharged by the Director of Resources as Section 151 Officer.
+The Accounts and Audit (England) Regulations 2015 require the Council to maintain an adequate and effective internal audit which is discharged by the Section 151 Officer.
 Internal Audit is a key source of assurance for both Members and management on the effectiveness of the control framework.
-The Committee has a responsibility for ensuring that Internal Audit is effective in the provision of this assurance.
+The Committee has a responsibility for ensuring that Internal Audit is effective in the provision of this assurance and has worked with the Chief Internal Auditor to ensure the agreed Audit Plan for 2018/19 was delivered.

-The Committee considered and agreed reports regarding the Internal Audit Strategy, Internal Audit Charter and Annual Plan 2017/18, and progress by management in implementing audit recommendations.
+The Committee considered and agreed reports regarding the Internal Audit Strategy, Internal Audit Charter and Annual Plan 2018/19, and progress by management in implementing audit recommendations.
 It also received regular progress reports on the work and performance of Internal Audit.
 These reports have helped in ensuring that reported weaknesses have either been addressed or the identified risks adequately mitigated by management and that there is an effective system of governance and internal control in place.